 One of the main concerns people have about CBD is whether or not it will make them fail a drug test.
 Other frequently asked questions pertain to usage including type of product, dose and frequency.
 We hope to provide you clear answers here.

 The main product is CBD oil, which is primarily an edible oil such as sunflower, hemp or olive oil with a concentrated solvent extract derived from cannabis flowers or leaves dissolved in it.
 Here is a page by Queen City Hemp on how CBD oil is made.
 To ensure the best quality, the type of solvent used and the type and quality of cannabis plant used is important.
 In the solvent extraction process other components of the cannabis plant material are inevitably extracted.
 Other components can actually be beneficial but could include THC.
-It is important to get CBD products made from hemp plants, which contain 0.3% or less THC, if you are worried about THC entering your system.
+It is important to get CBD products made from hemp plants, which legally must contain 0.3% or less THC dry weight, if you are worried about THC entering your system.

 So CBD alone will not cause you to fail a drug test but you have to make sure you purchase a product that does not have THC co-extracted.
 In order for products to be on our shelves at the Health Hutt, they must be derived from hemp and so have 0.3% or less THC.
-Two brands now releasing 0% THC guaranteed products are Garden of Life and MedTerra.
+Two brands now releasing guaranteed 0% THC products are Garden of Life and MedTerra.

 It is important to get CBD oil from a reputable, trusted source that utilizes professional labs, and analytical testing.
 We ensure the brands we carry meet these requirements and many of the companies we carry provide their testing results on their website.